The Hookean Law of Black Holes and Fragmentation: Insights from Maximum Force Conjecture and Ruppeiner Geometry: Introduction: The Maximum Force Conjecture and Black Hole Thermodynamics

+which seems to suggest that the maximum force conjecture is indeed related to cosmic censorship, as argued by Faraoni in \cite{2105.07929} (though see his different view in \cite{PhysRevD.104.068502}).
+Indeed $F$ increases from 0 to $1/4$ as the angular momentum increases from zero to its extremal value.
+However, in general the maximum force conjecture in higher dimensions need not coincide with the censorship bound, as we shall see below.
+Incidentally, let us mention that the curvature singularity of the extremal Kerr black hole in the massless limit can be interpreted as an infinitely thin cosmic string loop with negative tension $T=-1/4$, whose absolute value satisfies the maximum force conjecture \cite{1705.07787,1606.04879}.

+When generalized to spacetime dimension $d$ above 4 the picture is quite different.
+Let us note that applying the maximum force conjecture to higher dimensions is actually quite subtle due to the result in \cite{2005.06809}, an issue we will defer to the Discussion section.
+At this point, we shall emphasize that our objective is \emph{not} to prove the conjecture in any form, but rather to argue for a surprising relationship between the Hookean law and thermodynamic instability, while also connect this with the conjectured $1/4$ value.

-In higher dimensions, there are more than one angular momenta, but we will focus mainly on the singly rotating case in which there is \emph{no} extremal limit in $d \geqslant 6$.
-We find that the ``Hookean force'' is bounded by a dimensional dependent value less than $1/4$, which corresponds to the well-known Emparan-Myers fragmentation \cite{0308056,0907.2248} -- black holes that are spinning too fast break into two because the latter configuration has higher entropy and is therefore thermodynamically preferred\footnote{In 4 dimensions black holes \emph{cannot} break apart.
+In higher dimensions, there can be more than one angular momenta, but we will focus on the singly rotating case in which there is \emph{no} extremal limit in $d \geqslant 6$, though much of the discussion applies also to the 5-dimensional case.
+We find that the Hookean force is bounded by a dimensional dependent value less than $1/4$, which corresponds to the well-known Emparan-Myers fragmentation \cite{0308056,0907.2248} -- black holes that are spinning too fast break into two because the latter configuration has higher entropy and is therefore thermodynamically preferred\footnote{In 4 dimensions black holes \emph{cannot} break apart.
 This is a consequence of Hawking area theorem \cite{hawking}, but the underlying physical reason is the same: configuration of two black holes in this case would have a lower Bekenstein-Hawking entropy.}.
-Thus, remarkably the ``Hookean force'' detects thermodynamic instability: in some sense the black hole breaks much like a spring would if stretched too much.
+Thus, remarkably the Hookean force detects thermodynamic instability: in some sense the black hole breaks much like a spring would if stretched too much.